Also known as: bone fractures, fractures.

-Broken bones, or fractures, are very common in children and occur when excessive force is applied to a bone.
+Broken bones, or fractures, are very common in children and adolescents, and occur when excessive force is applied to a bone.
 They can occur in several different ways; some fractures break the bone completely, other bones may just show a crack.
-There are different types of fractures which include a greenstick fracture (common in children) where the fracture is on one side of the bone and the other side bends; simple, a stable fracture where the bones break into two pieces and stay aligned; an open (or compound) fracture where the broken bone punctures the skin; closed fracture where the skin remains intact; a transverse fracture with a horizontal fracture line, an oblique fracture with an angled pattern, a spiral fracture, or a comminuted fracture where the bone shatters into several pieces and others.
+There are different types of fractures which include a greenstick fracture, common in children, where the fracture is on one side of the bone and the other side bends; simple, a stable fracture where the bones break into two pieces and stay aligned; an open, or compound fracture where the broken bone punctures the skin; closed fracture where the skin remains intact; a transverse fracture with a horizontal fracture line, an oblique fracture with an angled pattern, a spiral fracture, or a comminuted fracture where the bone shatters into several pieces and others.

 What causes broken bones?

 Fractures commonly occur following falls, sports injuries and car accidents.
 Rarely in children does having osteoporosis give rise to bone fractures.
 In children 40% of fractures occur in the forearm.

 Common symptoms include swelling, bruising, tenderness/pain, numbness, tingling, and trouble moving the limb or limb deformity.